timo/zasim/docs/tutorial/invocation.rst

 table that it uses to do each step as well as the rule number in decimal and hexadecimal:

-.. command-output:: python -m zasim.cagen.main --rule 126 --pure --print-rule
+.. command-output:: zasim_cli --rule 126 --pure --print-rule
     :ellipsis: 10

 ..